Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The User-Defined Types str_DEVMODE and Type_DEVMODE

-NB: If the Database is implemented with Microsoft Access Security then all Users must have the Report Design Change Authority to run this procedure.
+NB: If the Database is implemented with Microsoft Access Security, then all Users must have the Report Design Change Authority to run this procedure.

 Preparing for a Trial Run

-1. To try out our Program open one of your Reports with Landscape Page Orientation in Design View.
+1. To try out our Program, open one of your Reports with Landscape Page Orientation in Design View.

-2. Select Page Setup from File Menu.
+2. Select Page Setup from the File Menu.

 3. Select the Page Tab on the Dialog Box.